EDUCBA Logo

 • Drop keyword

-From MongoDB version 4.2 we have insert the document from the json file will be inserted in order which they will appeared into the file.
-Document will be sequentially insert into the collection as they will appeared from the input file.
+Starting from MongoDB version 4.2, the insertion of documents from a JSON file follows the order in which they appear in the file.
 The bulk order insertion data is possible by using the mongoimport command in MongoDB.
-We have maintained insertion order flag to insert the documents as per the insertion order in MongoDB.
+We have maintained an insertion order flag to insert the documents as per the insertion order in MongoDB.

 Examples